Thanksgiving dinner isn’t complete without this healthy, eye-popping spiced orange cranberry sauce. It’s vegan, gluten- and refined sugar-free!

 - 12 ounces fresh or frozen cranberries, rinsed

-- ½ cup maple syrup or honey
+- ½ cup maple syrup

 - ¼ cup water